 Admiring from afar

-Trying to catch the crush’s attention in non-intrusive ways (attending a get-together they’re attending, finagling an introduction via a mutual friend, etc.)
+Trying to catch the crush’s attention in non-intrusive ways (going to a party they’re attending, finagling an introduction via a mutual friend, etc.)

 The protagonist purposely looking their best when the crush is around

 Mooning over the crush to the safe people in the character’s life

 Seeing the crush in a positive light; recognizing and valuing their positive traits and attributes

 Learning about the crush’s hobbies and taking an interest in them

 Seeking to impress the crush (through the character’s performance at work, by highlighting their own strengths, etc.)

 Mentally replaying small interactions and analyzing them for interest